 While the cloud management gateway (CMG) has supported endpoint protection policies, devices required access to on-premises domain controllers.
 Starting in this release, clients that communicate via a CMG can immediately apply endpoint protection policies without an active connection to Active Directory.

-For more information, see CMG support for Configuration Manager features.
+For more information, see Supported configurations for CMG.

 BitLocker management support for hierarchies

 You can now install the BitLocker self-service portal and the administration and monitoring website at the central administration site.